MicrosoftDocs/learn/learn-pr/azure/build-app-with-scale-sets/includes/3-exercise-deploy-a-scale-set-in-the-azure-portal.md

 ## Test the virtual machine scale set

-1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using your MSLearn account.

-2. In the left pane, select **Resource groups**, and then select the <rgn>[sandbox resource group]</rgn> resource group.
+1. In the Azure portal, in the left pane, select **Resource groups**, and then select the **scalesetrg** resource group.

-3. Select the **webServerScaleSet** virtual machine scale set.
+2. Select the **webServerScaleSet** virtual machine scale set.

-4. On the **Overview** page, note the public IP address of the virtual machine scale set.
+3. On the **Overview** page, note the public IP address of the virtual machine scale set.

     ![Screenshot of the Azure portal, showing the Overview page for the virtual machine scale set](../media/3-vmss-properties.png)

-5. Under **Settings**, select **Instances**, and verify that the scale set contains two running VMs.
+4. Under **Settings**, select **Instances**, and verify that the scale set contains two running VMs.

     ![Screenshot of the Azure portal, showing the instances for the virtual machine scale set](../media/3-vmss-instances.png)

-6. Select **Operating system,** and verify that the VMs are running Ubuntu Linux.
+5. Select **Operating system,** and verify that the VMs are running Ubuntu Linux.

     ![Screenshot of the Azure portal, showing the operating system for the virtual machine scale set](../media/3-vmss-operating-system.png)

-7. Select **Size**.
+6. Select **Size**.
 The VMs should be running on DS1_v2 hardware

     ![Screenshot of the Azure portal, showing the size of the virtual machines in the scale set](../media/3-vmss-size.png)

-8. In your web browser, go to the public IP address of the scale set.
+7. In your web browser, go to the public IP address of the scale set.
 Verify that the message **Hello World from VM Scale Set !**<!--CE:Is this correct, with a space between 'Set' and '!'?--> appears.

     ![Screenshot of the web app](../media/3-web-app.png)